revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 ---

-4.Can we import multiple modules in python and give an example?
+4.Can we import multiple modules in python.
+Give an example?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer</b></summary>

 > - Yes, we can import multiple modules in python.
 > - If we want to use more than one module, then we can import multiple modules.
-This is the simplest form of import a statement.
+This is the simplest form to import a statement.

 **Syntax**: